All you need to know about Taylor Swift’s The Tortured Poets Department album

 From fan theories to Easter eggs, The Straits Times rounds up everything you need to know about the latest entry in Swift’s discography.

-Who are the ‘tortured poets’?
+Who are the “tortured poets”?

 The promotional materials for TTPD suggest an academic conceit, with Swift declaring herself the “chairman” of the eponymous department in her letter announcing the album.